“Wait, feelings are supposed to be IN THE BODY?”

 Well, the nervous system is a distributed system, so information must propagate somehow.

-“Feelings in the body” seem like a very common way to experience this:
+“Feelings in the body” seem like a very common way to experience this:1

 This information flows freely, unless there’s resistance.
-When there’s resistance to feelings, updates fail to permeate the entire system.1 And there was a lot of resistance in my system…
+When there’s resistance to feelings, updates fail to permeate the entire system.2 And there was a lot of resistance in my system…

 Now, was numbness globally optimal?
 No. Life was in 360p when it could’ve been in 4k.

-Unfortunately, my numbness numbed itself.
+At the same time, my numbness numbed awareness of itself.
 I went like this for many years until others pointed it out.

 Wow.